Anger Management Techniques

 • At what point did anger tip over to feeling out of control?

-• How you would prefer to respond in the future?
+• How would you prefer to respond in the future?

 Communicating assertively allows you to express yourself clearly and openly.
 This can be a more helpful way to communicate than shouting, being passive-aggressive, or bottling up how you’re feeling.

-• There’s a book called ‘Difficult Conversations’ by Ann Dickson that some people have found helpful, but there are many others out there;
+• There’s a book called ‘Difficult Conversations’ by Ann Dickson that some people have found helpful, but there are many others out there.

-• You can sometimes find courses on assertiveness;
+• You can sometimes find courses on assertiveness.

 • There’s also a lot of useful information that can be found on the internet.
-The Centre for Clinical Interventions has a free workbook called ‘Assert yourself';
+The Centre for Clinical Interventions has a free workbook called ‘Assert Yourself'.

 • Therapy can be another resource for developing assertiveness.